Classic MTB Lake District Routes

 Route 4.
 Garburn Pass Route

-Route Grade: extreme.
+Route Grade: hard.
 Distance 15k

 The route crosses one of the classic Lakeland passes.
 There is some seriously technical climbing and some fast, fun descent.
 It is a mountain bike route for experienced riders crossing high mountain country.